FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/wbc_liquid_application.md

 $ ./gradlew build
 ```

-After successful compilation, the 'dist' directory will be generated in the project root directory。There is an 'asset _ run.sh' script in the dist directory to simplify project running。Now start to verify the requirements set at the beginning of this article.。
+After successful compilation, the 'dist' directory will be generated in the project root directory。There is an 'asset _ run.sh' script in the dist directory to simplify project running。Now start to verify the requirements set at the beginning of this article。

 - Deploy the 'Asset.liquid' contract